Before Your Stay at UPMC Shadyside

 Please review the following guidelines for your day of surgery at UPMC Shadyside:

-- If your doctor or nurse instructed you to take a medication, do so with a small sip of water.
+- If your doctor or nurse instructed you to take a medicine, do so with a small sip of water.

 - Do not apply hair spray, scented body lotion, or perfume.